OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/processing/properties/properties.md

 *   Value - the value for the property:
     +   A text representation during editing and in command files.
     +   Internally, an object created from the text of the corresponding type.
-    +   Special values such as `NaN` (not a number), null, and special characters (newline, etc.) are supported by some commands.
+    +   Special values such as `NaN` (not a number), `null` (not defined), and special characters (newline, etc.) are supported by some commands.

 Properties can be referenced in command parameters and input data using the syntax:

 *   `${Property}`
     +   simple property reference
-*  `${{Property}Something`
+*  `${{Property}Something}`
     +   nested property where the name depends on another property

 If a property name cannot be matched, the original `${Property}` text is included in output as a visual indicator that the property is not defined.

-Commands like [`ExpandTemplateFile`](../../command-ref/ExpandTemplateFile/ExpandTemplateFile.md) and [`TextEdit`](../../command-ref/TextEdit/TextEdit.md) can replace `{Property}` with the value.
+Commands like [`ExpandTemplateFile`](../../command-ref/ExpandTemplateFile/ExpandTemplateFile.md) and [`TextEdit`](../../command-ref/TextEdit/TextEdit.md) can replace `${Property}` with the property value.

 ### Time Series, Table, and other Properties ###

 In addition to command processor properties, objects may also have properties.
-For example, each time series has a list of built-in properties and user-defined properties.
+For example, each time series object has a list of built-in properties and user-defined properties.
 Each table also has a list of properties.
 Object-scope properties can be used to set command processor properties (e.g., using the [`SetPropertyFromTimeSeries`](../../command-ref/SetPropertyFromTimeSeries/SetPropertyFromTimeSeries.md) command), and command processor properties can be set in objects (e.g., using the [`SetTimeSeriesProperty`](../../command-ref/SetTimeSeriesProperty/SetTimeSeriesProperty.md) command using `${Property}`).

-In some cases, special notation is used to avoid confusion between the different properties.
+In some cases, special notation is used to avoid confusion between the different properties by indicating the scope of a property.
 For example, `${ts:TimeSeriesProperty}` can be used with some commands to retrieve a time series property whereas `${Property}` is used for command processor properties.